Search the House and the Neighborhood

 A familiar territory marker may help to lure the dog home.

 When Your Pet Comes Back, Be Sure to Let Everyone Know

-If your pet comes home on her own or is returned, remove all posters, inform all authorities you have previously contacted, and, if time permits, put up a few posters letting others know that your dog has been found.
-Animal lovers may be still keeping an eye out, and many people will appreciate a story with a happy ending, particularly those who are anxiously searching for their own missing pets.
+When you find your pet, remove all posters and inform all authorities you have previously contacted.
+Additionally, if you have time post some posters stating you have found your pet.
+Animal lovers may be still keeping an eye out.
+Also, many people will appreciate a story with a happy ending; particularly those who are anxiously searching for their own missing pets.